 This even applies to…

 There are three purposes of civilisation: 1) to satisfy the endless thirst for power of the personalities in charge of it 2) to satisfy the endless demands of the debt-economies that powerful people base their power on and 3) to pacify the endless fear of the ordinary personalities that powerful personalities rule over.
 What all this means is that civilisations are committed to never-ending exponential growth.
 They exploit and deplete the natural world around them until the civilisation collapses.
-Because they also destroy character — the sensitivity, love, generosity, courage and fellow feeling of ordinary people — their power to see what is happening, or to resist it, slowly vanishes too.
+Civilisations also destroy natural character — the sensitivity, love, generosity, courage and fellow feeling of ordinary people, all of which threaten civilised power-structures.
+When character dies nobody can see or care about what is really happening, and so their power to resist vanishes too.

 Don’t believe anyone who tells you otherwise.
 It is pure fantasy.
 Look (past the news) at what is actually happening in Greenland at the moment, to the world’s permafrost, to the oceans, to the rainforests.
-The total and utter devastation is hidden from the ordinary news media, but it’s there if you want to find it.
+The total and utter devastation is hidden from the ordinary news media (and from the ordinary city-dweller), but it’s there if you want to find it.
 We are headed for a massive wipe-out, very, very soon.
-In ten or twenty years.
+In your lifetime.
 Civilisation is about to collapse and just about everyone and everything will die.

 There is no hope and time’s up.